 Financial aid covers basic costs of attendance and living.
 Students who plan and budget well can live within the established budgeting guidelines.
 Although additional loans are available, it is wise to first consider where you can reduce costs.
 For example, sharing a room, taking public transportation, buying an economical car, choosing a less expensive cell phone plan, making meals at home, and attending free, on-campus entertainment can all greatly reduce spending.
 Financial aid counselors are available to help you budget your financial aid funds.
 If you have unusual costs, such as medical or child care, you may discuss it with the Financial Aid & Scholarship Department.

 If you have a special circumstance that changed your financial situation and you need more money, we do have an appeal process.
 Appeal forms are usually available beginning the fifth week of the fall semester.
 Students with extreme circumstances, such as death of a parent or spouse, are welcome to discuss their financial situation with a financial aid counselor on a walk-in basis during normal walk-in hours.
-Students are allowed one appeal per academic career.

 Where do I go for budgeting help?